 Please send pictures too!

 • Send pictures which illustrate what you have written about.
+For example, if you’ve mentioned a specific cache container, send a photo of it!

 • Images must be of sufficiently high resolution to reproduce well in print.
-Original images taken with a camera or a phone and emailed should be OK.
+Original photos taken with a camera or a phone and emailed should be OK.
 Images taken from social media sites (even if you uploaded them yourself) will have been downsampled and will probably not be suitable.
 If in doubt, please ask us to check.

 • Include a brief caption for each picture.
 A few words will do – just so we know what it’s showing!
+You can either change the file name, or just put the details in the email.

 Writing Guidelines